 Using a full-featured contract management system such as Gatekeeper means this audit trail will also include all the pertinent information from the redlining and negotiation process leading up the signature, as well as the actual contract file.

 This will include who’s reviewed the contract, their comments, whether those comments were accepted, adapted or rejected and all previous versions of the document prior to agreement.
+There is no room left for contract ambiguity when it comes to the signing process.

 A contract timeline with electronic signature details